Galagladiator/21_days_Galagladiator/README.md

 Day 10: 2hours: 08 mins of the video.
 Learned about if statements and comparisons.
 Practiced making a bit advance calculator

+Day 11: learned about dictionary in python.
+Going slow till now as I was busy past few days.
+From tommorow will start devoting more time !